QuickBooks for welding shops vs Bead Board

 Then it's the clock-in.
 QB will happily sell you QuickBooks Time Premium on top of your subscription at another $20 base plus $8 per user every month.
 Your welders hate it.
 They stop using it after week two, and you're back to guessing hours per job at the end of the month.

-Also worth reading: welding spreadsheet • WeldTrace (code welding) • Jobber (field services) • the whiteboard.
+Also worth reading: welding spreadsheet • WeldTrace (code welding) • Jobber (field services) • the whiteboard • how quoting works.